ankushjoliholi/mock-md/README.md

 # mock-md
-files to store mock md
+Files to store mock md and server them to application using git hub.